jeanjh19/Data/Data Wrangling/Read_me.md

-the school project working with Miaomiao Niu using Python and MySQL
+The school project worked with Miaomiao Niu using Python and MySQL